Dan-Andrei-Iliescu/generative-group-instance/ICML-2022-paper/README.md

 We estimate the density $\mathrm{Pr}_{U^t | U^q}$ by training a regression network to predict the value of $U^t$ given $U^q$.
 The mean-squared error of the prediction on the holdout set is a monotonic function of the mutual information with respect to changes in $q$.

-> **TODO:** Decide what notation can be used.
-Is engineering notation sufficient, or do we need to separate between distribution functions and random variables?
+> **TODO:** Decide what notation to use.
+Is engineering notation sufficient, or do we need to separate between density functions and random variables?
+I'm also playing a bit fast and loose with the indices.

 ```python
 def measure_disentanglement(train_x, test_x, q):